 According to the National Institutes of Health, more than one million people in the United States have heart attacks each year.
-Many of them don’t act quickly enough to make it to the hospital in time for help.
+Many do not act quickly enough to make it to the hospital in time for help.
 When a heart attack happens, delay in treatment can be deadly.

-“As plaque continues to build over time, it can break open inside of an artery,” stated ARH Cardiologist Syed Bokhari, M.D. ”Once this happens, it causes a blood clot to form on the plaque's surface.
+“As plaque continues to build over time, it can break open inside of an artery,” stated ARH Interventional Cardiologist Melaku Demede, MD. ”Once this happens, it causes a blood clot to form on the plaque’s surface.
 If the clot becomes large enough, it can mostly or completely block blood flow through a coronary artery.”

-According to Bokhari, if the blockage isn't treated quickly, the portion of heart muscle fed by the artery begins to die.
+According to Demede, if the blockage is not treated quickly, the portion of heart muscle fed by the artery begins to die.
 Healthy heart tissue is replaced with scar tissue.
 This heart damage may not be obvious, or it may cause severe or long-lasting problems.

 A less common cause of heart attack is a severe spasm—tightening—of a coronary artery.
 The spasm cuts off blood flow through the artery.
-Spasms can occur in coronary arteries that aren't affected by plague build-up.
+Spasms can occur in coronary arteries that are not affected by plague build-up.